A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Definition of the model and detection of jumps

-As mentioned in \cite{Andreoli:2012}, the instants in $\mathcal{T}$ are ``the ephocs at which big shocks arrive in the market, making the volatility jump to infinity''.
-The aim of the following considerations is an algorithm for finding the location of relevant big jumps in the volatility, proposed for the first time in \cite{tesi_mario}.

-On one hand we know that the quadratic variation of $X$ is given by $I$ (Proposition \ref{basicpr}), i.e.
+We consider now the \emph{quadratic variation} of the price process, also referred to as the \emph{integrated volatility}.
+The aim of the following considerations is to introduce an algorithm for the detection of relevant jumps in the volatility, which has been proposed for the first time in \cite{tesi_mario}, and then analyzed in \cite{tesi_matteo,tesi_paolo}.
+We know that the quadratic variation of $X$ is given by $I$ (Proposition \ref{basicpr}):

-Therefore, since we know that the quadratic variation of $X_{t}$ is the limit in probability of the squared increments on shrinking partitions, it seem natural to estimate $I$ by evaluating the squared increments of a dense sampling of $X$.
+We recall that the quadratic variation is the limit in probability of the sum of squared increments on shrinking partitions.
+Therefore, a natural estimator of $I$ is the sum of squared increments of a dense sampling of $X$ (see \cite{JacodProtter} for many results on consistence and speed of convergence of this kind of estimators).

 On the other hand, the process $I$ is piecewise-concave; in fact, we recall that such process is defined by